kilbey-lyle/canine-coffee/testing.md

 ### Bugs
 - Links on navigation bar moving when being hover over.
 The links should only have a border added.
 - No action from form when clicking submit button.
 There should be feedback to user that this has successfully happened.
-- Incorrect grammar in the why-3, we're barking mad, section of the home page.
 - Included more imagery to make the site more engaging

 #### Solved bugs